KANHA1212/HTMLWITHCSS-PROJECT/README.md

 # HTMLWITHCSS-PROJECT
-This is a hlms css project
+This is a html css project
 orbit animation with stars